ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'We work with leaders acrioss the full product lifecycle, from shaping and validating ideas, to delivering and growing them to a commercial success.'
+        text: 'We work with leaders across the full product lifecycle, from shaping and validating ideas, to delivering and growing them to a commercial success.'
 story_box_one:
   -
     type: heading